-I Tatti/DHI Rom Joint Fellowship for African Studies 2021-2022 (Stipend available)
+I Tatti/DHI ROM Joint Fellowship for African Studies 2022-2023 at the University of Harvard (Stipend available)

-Applications are open for the I Tatti/DHI Rom Joint Fellowship for African Studies 2021-2022.
+With this fellowship, I Tatti and the DHI Rom seek to stimulate and support increased scholarship on cultural exchange with and within the African continent during the period c.
+1250-1750 by creating and promoting opportunities for cross-disciplinary collaboration, particularly between scholars from African regions and those working in European and North American institutions.
 The fellowship offers post-doctoral scholars working on African studies (or topics that closely consider Africa) a ten-month position to conduct historical research in Italy supported by two institutes with dynamic academic communities.

 - Fellows are provided with monthly stipend during their time at each institution.

 - Open to scholars of all nationalities.
 Special consideration will be given to scholars from the African continent.

 - Applicants must have their PhD certificate in hand by the time they apply and will be asked to upload a scan of it when submitting their application.
 (If the certificate is not in English, please include a translation.)